jcsmileyjr/elder/README.md

 ### Product Roadmap

+**Beta Testing (TBD)** Groups of volunteers that are taking care of a loved one will use the app to share interactions.
+Evaluation will be based on ease of use, was the app impactful in communication, and was the quality of care given increased.

+**Version 2.1.0 Develoment (In Development)** Use Jest to test each component from a care-giver perspective and an end to end user experience.

+**Version 2.0.0 Develoment (Completed):** The next iteration will use Sanity.io as a headless CMS (dedicated online backend) to allow multiple care givers to interact on the same account.

+**Alpha Testing (In Progress)** Volunteers will use the app for 4-7 days while taking care of a loved one or pet.
+Evaluation will be based on ease of use, recognizing gaps in care, and most/impactful impactful UI control.

+**Version 1.1.0 UI/UX Testing (Completed)** UI & UX review by the members in the Code Connector and Learn Build Teach tech communities.

 **Version 1.0.0 Development (Completed)** Create a Next.js application that focuses on two primary features: allowing care-givers to share entries of their interactions with a loved one and creating new accounts.
 The data will be stored on their personal device.

-**Version 1.1.0 UI/UX Testing (Completed)** UI & UX review by the members in the Code Connector and Learn Build Teach tech communities.

-**Alpha Testing (In Progress)** Volunteers will use the app for 4-7 days while taking care of a loved one or pet.
-Evaluation will be based on ease of use, recognizing gaps in care, and most/impactful impactful UI control.

-**Version 2.0.0 Develoment (Completed):** The next iteration will use Sanity.io as a headless CMS (dedicated online backend) to allow multiple care givers to interact on the same account.

-**Version 2.1.0 Develoment (In Development)** Use Jest to test each component from a care-giver perspective and an end to end user experience.

-**Beta Testing"** Groups of volunteers that are taking care of a loved one will use the app to share interactions.
-Evaluation will be based on ease of use, was the app impactful in communication, and was the quality of care given increased.

 ### How to run in development(Windows with NPM)
 1. Clone the repo.